smhillin/kafka_essentials/custom_consumer_producer.md

     sudo python3 code/log_producer.py

-Watch your consumer process the data as it is written to the topic.
+Watch your consumer process the data as it is written to the topic!

 # Troubleshooting